 Large and medium-sized ekranoplans were the ultimate transport vehicle.
-Their vast fuselage could accommodate larger payload, from men to vehicles, even weapons as in the case of the Lun-class.
+Their vast fuselage could accommodate larger payloads, from men to vehicles, even weapons as in the case of the Lun-class.

 Ekranoplans are a potent addition to military assets, but that doesn’t mean they are invincible.

 You might be wondering why ekranoplans worked best at sea.
 Because the bodies of water provide an even surface for any ground effect vehicles to skim.
 Ekranoplans aren’t ideal for land operation as the ground could have lumps and bumps.
-And now that we talk about sea operations, ekranoplans could only “fly” during fair weather.
-This made them restricted to specific seasons, and yes, one must be careful when you use them in open seas.
+And now that we are talking about sea operations, ekranoplans could only “fly” during fair weather.
+This made them restricted to specific seasons, and yes, one must be careful when you use them on open seas.
 These monsters are also gas guzzlers.
 As it turns out, flying in the stratosphere takes less fuel than maintaining a low altitude.
-Because of fuel concerns, range are limited for the ekranoplans.
+Because of fuel concerns, range is limited for the ekranoplans.

-Flying these monsters are no joke either.
+Flying these monsters is no joke either.
 The KM, the ekranoplan that alarmed the West was lost in an uneventful pilot error (thankfully, no one died there).

 In combat, they are fast, but not fast enough to fight off warplanes.
 Their low altitude and poor maneuverability made them a good target for fighter jets.